2021 Ghotki rail crash: Background

 The Pakistani railway system had been plagued with problems that have accumulated over decades of decay.
 Its signal system was poorly maintained, and much of its tracks were in a state of disrepair.
 Due to corruption and mismanagement, the railway system sees frequent accidents, and a lack of investment exacerbates issues.
 Although a number of governments have pledged to clean up the system, none have yet succeeded.

-Prime Minister Imran Khan had also promised to modernize the railways, but accidents had continued to occur since he took office in 2018, including a train fire in 2019 that killed more than 70 people.
-The system had seen little maintenance in recent years, while The Express Tribune reported that "deadly train accidents ... seem to have increased in frequency".
+Prime Minister Imran Khan had also promised to modernise the railways, but accidents had continued to occur since he took office in 2018, including a train fire in 2019 that killed more than 70 people.
+The system had seen little maintenance in the years leading up to the accident, while The Express Tribune reported that "deadly train accidents ... seem to have increased in frequency".

 Habibur Rehman Gilani, chairman of Pakistan Railways, stated that the tracks around the site of the accident were old and needed to be replaced.
 A former official has stated that some railway segments are still using tracks that had been laid before independence in 1947.

 The Millat Express ran daily between Karachi, in the province of Sindh, and Lalamusa, in the province of Punjab.